kindone/cppproptest/doc/Generators.md

 ### Arbitrary lets you omit generator arguments

 An `Arbitrary<T>` or its alias `Arbi<T>` is a generator type (that also coerces to `GenFunction<T>`).
 These generator types are specially treated in `cppproptest`.
 An arbitrary serves as globally defined default _generator_ for the type.
-If a default generator for a type is available, `cppproptest` uses that generator to generate a value of that type, if no custom generator is provided.
+If a default generator for a type is available, `cppproptest` uses that generator to generate a value of that type, if no other generator is specified.

 ```cpp
 // if there is no default generator available, you must provide a generator for the type.